spacetelescope/jwst/docs/jwst/stpipe/devel_step.rst

 the user would want to examine or change the value, use a configuration parameter.

+The configuration parameters are defined by the :ref:`Step.spec <the-spec-member>` member.

 Input Files, Associations, and Directories
 ``````````````````````````````````````````